dmeditor/dmeditor.github.io/create-widget.md

 ### Styling

 For styling, DM Editor uses emotion css, so you are free to style whatever you want.
-We have some predeined css variable & classes so you can use in your widget: See [Mobile styling & rendering ](/api#mobile-styling--rendering-when-developing-a-widget)
+We have some predefined css variables & classes so you can use in your widget: See [Mobile styling & rendering ](/api#mobile-styling--rendering-when-developing-a-widget)

 ### Library for intraction(eg. dropdown, input)